ardriveapp/pub-docs/docs/src/docs/turbo/turbo-sdk/ai.md

 ### Authentication Options

-The SDK supports multiple authentication methods:
+The SDK supports multiple authentication methods through the `TurboDataItemSigner` interface.
+Each signer must implement:
+- `signDataItem(dataItem: DataItem): Promise<DataItem>` - Signs a data item
+- `getNativeAddress(): Promise<string>` - Returns the native address of the signer

 > **IMPORTANT**: The authentication methods for all EVM-based tokens (Ethereum, Polygon, ETH on Base) use the same pattern, but you must specify the correct token type in the options.
 The signer format is the same for these tokens, but the network and endpoints used will differ based on the specified token.